Installation

 for repo in common grid simulators

-git clone https://github.com/OPM/opm-$repo.git
+do git clone https://github.com/OPM/opm-$repo.git

 mkdir build/opm-$repo